dbgarlisch/ScratchArea/README.md

 ```Tcl
 pwio::coordMapLower { coord }
 ```
-Returns the grid coord mapped to its next lower level entity.
+Returns the [grid coord][coord] mapped to its next lower level entity.
 <dl>
   <dt><code>coord</code></dt>
   <dd>The grid coord to be mapped.</dd>